emcfins/fargate-workshop-guide/content/index.md

 The modules build on each other and are intended to be executed linearly.

-Ensure that you've followed the [setup guide][setup] before starting the modules.
+Ensure that you've followed the [setup guide][setup] before starting the following modules.

 | Module | Description |
 | ---------------- | -------------------------------------------------------- |